SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🤝 Contributions

-Qiran Hu

-- Completed the following tasks
+Qiran Hu completed the following tasks

     - 4 research papers and reflections
     - The Github README page